Pascal Siakam: Player profile

-Siakam came into the NBA as a raw prospect but over the years has emerged as a high-end two-way wing player with playmaking and scoring ability, playing a variety of roles depending on the needs of the team.
-Siakam is considered one of the NBA's most versatile players.
-During the 2021–22 season, Siakam started games at both center and point guard, showing an ability to read double teams and make high level reads, while averaging a then-career-high 5.3 assists per game.
+Entering the NBA as a developmental prospect, Siakam expanded his role to emerge as a versatile, two-way wing player capable of scoring and playmaking.
+His positional versatility was shown during the 2021–22 season, when he started games at both center and point guard, averaging a then-career-high 5.3 assists per game while regularly passing out of double-teams.
 Siakam is also considered one of the best defenders in the NBA.
-He is known for his ability to guard opposing players from the 1 through 5 positions, and for his efficiency as a rim protector in addition to being an excellent perimeter defender.
-Moreover, Siakam has gained a reputation from the beginning of his career as one of the best transition players in the league.
+He is known for his ability to guard against multiple positions, from guard to center, and serves both as a rim protector and a perimeter defender.
+Additionally, Siakam has gained a reputation for his efficiency in transition play, being noted for being one of the best in the league.